bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-sliders.md

     <link rel="stylesheet" type="text/css" href="style.css">
   </head>
 ```
-In the following peace of code we introduce the basics of sliders creation.
+In the following piece of code, we introduce the basics of sliders creation.
 * Under the setup function create a slider object and define its parameters, position and style if any.
-* Under the draw function we pick up the slider value and insert it to the canvas parameter we want to interact with.
+* Under the draw function read the slider value and use it in the canvas parameter we want to interact with.

 ## Slider structure
 ```javascript